Taboose Fire: Evacuations and closures

 Fire crews from Stanislaus County were onsite to fight the fire.

 On September 18, mandatory evacuations remained in place for Baxter Ranch.

+On October 7, Taboose Creek Campground remained closed and the fire had burned 10,296 acre and was 75% contained.

 The following roads were closed: Tinemaha Road, Taboose Creek Road at Aberdeen, Birch Creek Road, McMurry Meadows Road, Goodale Road, and Goodale Creek Road.

 The Birch Creek Trail, Red Lake Trail, and Taboose Creek Trails were closed.
 The following campgrounds were closed: Goodale Creek, Taboose Creek and Tinnemaha Creek.